syntheticasymmetry/capstone_customer_segmentation/README.md

 By analyzing customer attributes and comparing them with the general population, the project aims to identify key customer segments for a mail-order sales company.
 This segmentation is then used to inform a predictive model, enablimg targeted marketing efforts.

+## Blog Post
+For a detailed discussion of the analysis, insights and results of the project, refer to my [blog post here](https://medium.com/@helloworld_2024/customer-segmentation-and-campaign-response-prediction-deef31e35f04).

 ## Libraries and Tools Used
 - Data manipulation: pandas, numpy
 - Visualization: matplotlib, seaborn